Scriptbash/QRaven/qraven/help/source/usage.rst

 direction principale des prévisions hydriques et de la cartographie (DPPHC) and the Water office.
 Not only can it fetch data automatically, it can also generate rvt files from the data.
 Only flow data is supported, level data is unsupported.

-Both data scrapers work the same, but their search criterias differ a little bit.
+Both data scrapers work the same way, but their search criterias differ a little bit.
 This documentation will only cover the Water office scraper.

 - Search a station
    1. Select either "Station name" or "Province".
    2. If "Station name" is selected, type in the full or patial name of the station.
 If "Province" is selected, select a province in the drop down list.
-   3. Use the "Regulation" and "Station status" drop down list to refine your search if needed.
+   3. Use the "Regulation" and "Station status" drop down lists to refine your search if needed.
    4. Click on "Search".
    5. Results will show up in the text area above the "Search" button.